Cornell-MAE-UG/fa25-portfolio-zp98-ux/_projects/2025-Linear-Actuator-Mechanism.md

 δ_max = (sqrt(3) * W * (DC) * (AD)^2)/27 * E * I

-I will also assume that my beam is made out of steel with a circular cross section, diameter 40 mm.
+DC is 15.8 cm and AD is 142.3 cm.
+In addition to the assumptions above, I will also assume that my beam is made out of steel with a circular cross section, diameter 40 mm.
 Now I know E = 200 GPa and I = (pi*d^4)/64.
-Plugging this into the equation above, I get δ_max =
+Plugging this into the equation above, I get δ_max = 22.7 m.